reactjs/react.dev/beta/src/pages/learn/render-and-commit.md

 </Sandpack>

-Try commenting out the `ReactDOM.render` call and see the component disappear!
+Try commenting out the `root.render()` call and see the component disappear!

 ### Re-renders when state updates {/*re-renders-when-state-updates*/}